Battle of Kyiv (2022): Ukrainian counteroffensive and Russian withdrawal

 On 22 March, Ukrainian forces launched a counter-offensive to drive the Russians away from the city.
 Ukrainian forces evacuated thousands of people from nearby suburbs and settlements, including 20,000 people in Boryspil alone.

-On 23 March, Lithuanian minister of defence Arvydas Anušauskas visited Kyiv, where he met with his Ukrainian counterpart Oleksiy Reznikov and handed over military aid.

 Russian forces unleashed a new wave of bombardment on 24 March.
 Shelling hit a parking lot in the northern area of the city, killing Russian journalist Oksana Baulina and wounding two people.
 That day, a delegation of Baltic parliament speakers visited Kyiv.

 A British intelligence report on 25 March said that Ukraine had retaken towns as far as 35 km from the city as Russian forces began to run out of supplies.
 The Russian military claimed it had successfully destroyed the largest major oil terminal in the country, which was close to Kyiv.

 Following the successful Ukrainian counterattacks in late March, Russia announced it was withdrawing its forces from the Kyiv area on 29 March.
 Taking Kyiv was deemed to be a key objective and their failure to take it was viewed as setback for the campaign in general.

 On 1 April, EU parliament president Roberta Metsola visited Kyiv, becoming the first EU top official to travel to Ukraine since Russia's invasion.

-On 2 April, Ukrainian authorities claimed that the entire Kyiv region had been recaptured.
+On 2 April, Ukrainian authorities announced that the entire Kyiv region had been recaptured.
 That day, Klitschko relaxed the prohibition of alcohol sales in shops.

 Aftermath

-Without admitting that anything had failed to go according to plan, the battered Russian invasion forces withdrew not just from Kyiv oblast, but from all of Northern Ukraine West of Kharkiv.
+Without admitting defeat, the battered Russian invasion forces retreated from Kyiv, Sumy and Chernihiv Oblasts.
 International media outlets reported jubilation among the civilian population in the capital and other areas from which the Russians retreated.
-Celebration gave way to outrage though, as evidence of Russian atrocities in places like Bucha emerged.
-Media coverage of such discoveries led to additional rounds of sanctions against Russia and pledges of further military aid to Ukiraine.
+The discovery of Russian war crimes committed during the offensive, particularly in Bucha, led to additional rounds of sanctions against Russia and pledges of further military aid to Ukraine.

-For international military observers, the retreat culminated the Battle of Kyiv as an surprise upset that dispelled notions of a quick Russian victory and showcased Ukraine's resilience, as well as unexpected weaknesses in the Russian military.
-The Institute For the Study of War wrote in its April 3 campaign assessment that "The continued existence of an independent Ukrainian state with its capital in Kyiv is no longer in question at this time, although much fighting remains and the war could still turn Russia’s way."
+For international military observers, the retreat was a surprise upset that dispelled notions of a quick Russian victory and showcased Ukraine's resilience, as well as unexpected weaknesses in the Russian military.
+On 30 March, following the withdrawal, a Pentagon spokesperson stated that the U.S. Department of Defense believed that taking Kyiv "was a key objective" if one "[looks] at what they were doing in those early days.
+They wanted Kyiv.
+And they didn't get it."
+The Institute for the Study of War wrote in its 3 April campaign assessment, "The continued existence of an independent Ukrainian state with its capital in Kyiv is no longer in question at this time, although much fighting remains and the war could still turn Russia's way."

+On 14 June 2024 Russian President Putin claimed that "Russian troops were near Kyiv in March 2022", but "There was no political decision to storm the three-million-strong city; it was a coercive operation to establish peace."